 A push-button may refer to any of the following:

 1. When referring to software, a button, or push-button, is a graphical representation of a button that performs a specific action when pressed.
-For example, when closing a file without saving it, you may receive a dialog box like the example below, which is asking if you want to Save the file, Don't Save the file, or Cancel.
+For example, when closing a file without saving it, you may receive a dialog box like the example below, which is asking if you want to save the file, discard your changes, or cancel.
 Each of these options are push buttons that will perform the task.

 Push buttons are also used online for forms and tools that perform a specific task.
-For example, when doing a search online the search query is entered into the text box and you click a "Search" push-button to perform a search for the entered text.
+For example, when searching online the search query is entered into the text box and you click a "Search" push-button to perform a search for the entered text.
 Below is an example of a search box with a Search push button.

 To make a push button, similar to the above example in HTML (on your web page) requires the input type tag placed within a form tag, like what is shown below.
 In this code, the action is pointing to a script on Computer Hope that performs the action once the button is pressed.
 If you wanted the button to perform an action such as sending an e-mail or perform a different task, point the action to the address of the script.